truenas/documentation/content/SCALE/SCALECLIReference/Network/CLIRoute.md

 {{< include file="/_includes/CLIGuideWIP.md" >}}

 ## Route Namespace
-The **Route** namespace has two commands, and is based on network route creation and management functions found in the SCALE API and web UI.
+The **Route** namespace has two commands and is based on network route creation and management functions found in the SCALE API and web UI.
-It provides access to general network methods through the **route** commands.
+It provides access to network route information through the **route** commands.

 ## General Commands
 The following **Route** commands allow you to view and manage existing network route settings.